 Popular due to their pleasing dark appearance, Doric window films are often sought by consumers trying to maintain an acceptable level of vision at night.
 Unlike the Ionic range that becomes very reflective internally at night, the Doric range is designed to be non-reflective.
 Although the solar energy rejection is a little lower, Doric window films can offer almost the same level of privacy.
 Most often black in appearance Doric films enhance the modem home with style and elegance.

 Corinthian Window Films

 Advancement in Nano and Ceramic technology has enabled manufacturers to develop Solar Control Window film that is almost impossible to see when applied to glass.
-Many clients include golf club and hotels who seek to maintain a good climate control while maintaining the view of the spectacular surrounds.
+Many clients include golf clubs and hotels that seek to maintain good climate control while maintaining the view of the spectacular surroundings.

 It is vital that you consult only experienced tradesmen who can advise you on the best possible solution and maximum protection for your home.

 You should only consult experienced tradesmen who can advise you on the best possible solution for residential window tinting.
 WFAANZ affiliated businesses will provide you with good, unbiased advice using quality products and guarantee their workmanship.

 We also supply high quality security window films to protect your family and belongings against break-ins.

 Low E “Summer/Winter” Window Film